 The Essence of the 7 E’s

-More important than incorporating an amazing theme or painting baskets to match your colour scheme, 21st century classroom design is about making a space that addresses the needs of teachers and their diverse groups of students.
+More important than incorporating an amazing theme or painting baskets to match your color scheme, 21st century classroom design is about making a space that addresses the needs of teachers and their diverse groups of students.
 Few teachers have the luxury of building a classroom from the ground up, so they must work with what they are given or can acquire without breaking the bank – requiring a design that is efficient and economical.
 With good planning, the design can be educational, but will do little to serve that purpose if it is not engaging.
 With creativity and a strong sense of self, a teacher can make the room expressive of his or her own personality as well as priorities.
 The biggest difference between today’s classrooms and those of the past, however, is the intention to make them more student-centered.
 Even though rows of desks might have seemed equable in the past, they didn’t take into account the individual needs of students.
 New designs give everyone the chance to learn the way they learn best, and reflect teachers who are empathetic to their students.

 Think about spaces that inspire and motivate you to do your best work.
 Use tools like Classroom Architect to plan your blueprint.
 Search Pinterest for Classroom Design ideas or read a book such as Redesigning Learning Spaces.
 For an incredible list of even more resources, take a look at Vicki Davis’ blog post on “epic” classroom design tools.
 But, as you come up with a plan, keep the 7 E’s in mind so that you don’t spend more time on fonts and bulletin board paper than you do on making your room an awesome place to learn.